-Article 6) (1) The Bank has adopted the share registered capital system accordance with the provisions of the Capital Markets Law, and started to apply the registered share capital system pursuant to authorization No. 8/346 dated 19.03.2015 of the Capital Markets Board.
+Article 6) (1) The Bank has adopted the registered share capital system accordance with the provisions of the Capital Markets Law, and started to apply the registered share capital system pursuant to authorization No. 8/346 dated 19.03.2015 of the Capital Markets Board.

-- (2) The Bank's registered share capital (2) The Bank's registered share capital ceiling is 10,000,000,000 (Ten Billion) represented Turkish Lira 1,000,000,000,000 (One Trillion) shares, each with a 1 (One) Turkish Kuruş (Kr) - (3) The authorization granted by the Capital Markets Board of Turkey for the registered Markets Board of Turkey for the registered share capital ceiling is valid for 5 years, from 2015 to 2019.
-Even if at the end of from 2020 to 2024.
-Even if at the end of 2024 the registered share capital ceiling is Directors to approve a capital increase after 2024, the General Assembly would be required to give authorization for a new period (not exceeding 5 years) by obtaining an permission from the Capital Markets Board of Turkey for the previously authorized ceiling, or a new ceiling amount.
-If the said authorization is not obtained, then the capital increase can not be made with the Board of Directors' decision. - The Bank's issued (4) capital 1,250,000,000 (One Billion Two Hundred 1,250,000,000 (One Billion Two Hundred Fifty Million) Turkish Lira, is free of Fifty Million) Turkish Lira, is free of collusion and has been fully paid-up.
+- (2) The Bank's registered share capital ceiling is 10,000,000,000 (Ten Billion) Turkish Lira represented 1,000,000,000,000 (One Trillion) shares, each with a 1 (One) Turkish Kuruş (Kr) - (3) The authorization granted by the Capital Markets Board of Turkey for the registered share capital ceiling is valid for 5 years, 2024 the registered share capital ceiling is Directors to approve a capital increase after 2024, the General Assembly would be required to give authorization for a new period (not exceeding 5 years) by obtaining an permission from the Capital Markets Board of Turkey for the previously authorized ceiling, or a new ceiling amount.
+If the said authorization is not obtained, then the capital increase can not be made with the Board of Directors' decision. - The Bank's (4) issued capital 1,250,000,000 (One Billion Two Hundred 1,250,000,000 (One Billion Two Hundred Fifty Million) Turkish Lira, is free of Fifty Million) Turkish Lira, is free of collusion and has been fully paid-up.
 This share represented capital is 125,000,000,000 (One Hundred Twenty